 The most traffic-heavy roads which serve as connections between municipalities in the greater Reykjavík area.

-Roads that stretch across the Icelandic highlands are important for transport and the travelling industry.
+Roads that stretch across the Icelandic highlands and are important for transport and the travelling industry.
 Where a main road leads into an urban area it terminates at the first intersecting road of that town’s road system; however, a main road is also authorized to reach an airport or port, deemed important for the travel industry and transport.

-Connecting roads are roads outside of urban areas that lie between and connect larger main roads, and are at least 2km in length.
+Connective roads are roads outside of urban areas that lie between and connect larger main roads, and are at least 2km in length.

 This definition includes: